GEOG 310 Human Geography

 Discussions (2)

-Throughout the term, you will submit preliminary assignments that will aid you in completing your project.
-The goal of these assignments is to guide you through the research process that will allow you to carry out the spatial analysis necessary to complete this project.
+Throughout the term, the student will submit two assignments that will aid him/her in completing his/her project.
+The goal of these assignments is to guide the student through the research process that will allow him/her to carry out the spatial analysis necessary to complete this project.

 Homework Assignments (8)

 There will be 8 Homework Assignments that allow the student to apply what they learned to real-world scenarios.
-These highly interactive, exercises provide students a space to practice using problem-solving skills to apply their knowledge to realistic scenarios.
+These highly interactive exercises that provide the student a space to practice using problem-solving skills to apply his/her knowledge to realistic scenarios.
 Each scenario addresses key concepts and skills that students must use to work through and solve course specific problems, resulting in improved critical thinking and relevant workplace skills.
+They will be found within McGraw-Hill’s Connect platform via the links provided in the module.
+The student will follow the instructions within the platform to work through the assignments.

 Quizzes (8)